All About Refuse and Recyclable Material Collectors

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

-Types of Refuse & Recyclable Material Collector Jobs
+Other Refuse & Recyclable Material Collector Job Titles

-Are There Job Opportunities for Refuse and Recyclable Material Collectors?
+Job Opportunities for Refuse and Recyclable Material Collectors

-In the United States, there were 136,000 jobs for Refuse and Recyclable Material Collector in 2016.
+In 2016, there was an estimated number of 136,000 jobs in the United States for Refuse and Recyclable Material Collector.
 New jobs are being produced at a rate of 13.2% which is above the national average.
 The Bureau of Labor Statistics predicts 17,900 new jobs for Refuse and Recyclable Material Collector by 2026.
-There will be an estimated 18,900 positions for Refuse & Recyclable Material Collector per year.
+Due to new job openings and attrition, there will be an average of 18,900 job openings in this field each year.

 The states with the most job growth for Refuse & Recyclable Material Collector are Utah, Missouri, and Georgia.
 Watch out if you plan on working in Alaska, Tennessee, or New Jersey.
 These states have the worst job growth for this type of profession.